The Beginner’s Guide to the NEAR Blockchain

 Let’s be clear: NEAR is not a side chain, an ERC20 token or a highly specialized task-specific blockchain… it is nothing less than a brand new and fundamentally reimagined layer 1 protocol designed to independently power the base of the emerging Open Web stack.

-Ok… Let’s back up and assume you’re still getting up to speed on what the heck a sharded, developer-friendly, proof-of-stake blockchain really is.
+Ok… Let’s back up and assume you’re still getting up to speed on what the heck a public, sharded, developer-friendly, proof-of-stake blockchain really is.

 From 10,000 feet…